 Simply take Highway 441 through the Great Smoky Mountains National Park and go just a bit further.

-The tiny North Carolina town of Bryson City sits just beyond Cherokee on Highway 19 in the beautiful western North Carolina mountains, and it offers a getaway within your getaway.
+The tiny North Carolina town of Bryson City sits just beyond Cherokee on Highway 19 in the the beauty of the Western North Carolina mountains.
+And it offers a getaway within your getaway.

 Is there a train that runs through the Smoky Mountains?